dillonbaxendell/ui-engineering-assessment/README.md

 I see a new "Edit" button on each User table row

 **WHEN**:
-I click on the "Edit" button, an Element Plus dialog opens with a form containing the following editable fields
+I click on the "Edit" button, an dialog opens with a form containing the following editable fields:
 - First Name
 - Last Name
 - Email Address